LMMorgan/PopOff/docs/source/readme.rst

     cd popoff
     pip install -e .

-which installs an editable (-e) version of pyscses in your userspace.
+which installs an editable (-e) version of PopOff in your userspace.

 Or clone the latest version from `GitHub <https://github.com/LMMorgan/PopOff>`_ with::